rahmivinnn/Lemmi-Run-Cloud/replit.md

-# Neural Interface - Lemmi Protocol
+# Lemmi Run - Cardano Gaming Platform

 ## Overview

-Neural Interface is a cyberpunk-themed Web3 gaming platform that combines blockchain functionality with an immersive futuristic user interface.
-The application features NFT verification, token balance tracking, mini-games, referral systems, and skill-based rewards.
-Built as a full-stack React + Express application, it offers both free access for Gerbil NFT holders and token-based payment systems using $Lemmi tokens.
+Lemmi Run is a Unity-style Web3 gaming platform built specifically for the Cardano ecosystem.
+The application features real Lace wallet integration, Gerbil NFT verification, $Lemmi token tracking, mini-games, referral systems, and skill-based rewards.
+Built as a full-stack React + Express application, it provides an authentic gaming experience with Unity-like UI panels, HUD elements, and immersive visual design.

-The platform serves as a neural network interface simulation with features like wallet connectivity (MetaMask/Phantom), real-time blockchain data integration, interactive gaming elements, and a comprehensive reward system.
-It's designed to provide an engaging experience that bridges traditional gaming with Web3 functionality.
+The platform serves as a complete gaming interface with features like Lace wallet connectivity, real-time Cardano blockchain data integration, interactive gaming elements, and a comprehensive reward system.
+It's designed specifically for Gerbil NFT holders and $Lemmi token users on the Cardano blockchain, providing an engaging Unity-game-style experience that bridges traditional gaming with Web3 functionality.

 ## User Preferences